 Would you pause?
 Would you take me there?
 If you would happily take me there then I might question whether you actually have experienced this place yet…

 Well yesterday.
-I revisited “the place where ____”….where my life changed.
+I revisited “the place where ____”…. where my life changed forever.
 A family member was in the hospital and I chose to go.
 I had to go.
-My love for them was greater than how difficult I knew that this was about to be.
+My love for her was greater than how difficult I knew that this was about to be.
 I pulled up.
 I felt the knot in my throat.
 I took some deep breaths.
 I looked around.

 There was the tree that I parked under.